Corson Building

 Who should book it, who should cross-shop

 Book Corson Building when the priority is a Seattle dinner built around Regional American cooking and a smart casual setting.
-It is not the right match if the group is specifically looking for another cuisine category, but the verified record does support it as a dinner-focused Seattle option with clearly noted OAD recognition.
+It is not the right match if the group is specifically looking for another cuisine category, but it is a dinner-focused Seattle option with clearly noted OAD recognition.

 If you are comparing other dining ideas, keep the choice tied to what the group wants from the meal.
 Other named options to compare include Ciudad, El Sirenito, Fonda La Catrina, Screen Door, Via Tribunali; for Regional American cooking, Corson Building remains the relevant pick among these named options.